BrazilPowered/ME_N-Project-Template/README.md

 # Appendix

+## Offset-based Paging
 ## Using Mongoose for Pagination
 There are many ways to utilize Pagination.
 The simpliest is using an offset & page size to find the specific records form the DB we want.
 This method is done easily in Mongoose with the package
 Mongoose-pagination-v2

+### Benefits
+Paging with an Offset-based approach is quick to code, easy to understand, and you see a lot of examples of it online.
+When your datasets (and thereby page numbers) are very small & the updates to that data are very infrequent, this quick and easy way to get started will work for what you need without headaches

+### Downsides
+Offset-based pagination has one big flaw: if the results list is changed between calls to the API, the indicies will shift -- this will cause an item to appear in the results twice OR be skipped over and never returned at all.

+For an example, please see [Link text Here](https://www.sitepoint.com/paginating-real-time-data-cursor-based-pagination/)

+If this isn't going to be a problem because A. you don't update data often *and* B. your users don't rely on instant availability or total accuracy of results in your result list (according to the contraint above), then proceed with abandon!

 ### Method: Mongoose-pagination-v2
 The native MongoDB drivers and Express have great paginiation support built-in, but we're going to take advantage of the pagination offered